ladycosy/code-refactoring/README.md

 # Challenge 1 - HTML CSS Git: Code Refactor

 This is a first assignment (week 1) for frontend development course.
+Working independently I will refactor already existing code of a Horiseon website.
+The goal is to improve website's accessibility by for example exchanging non-semantic to semantic tags or implementing image alt attribute.

 ## Challenge Guide

 It is on-the-job ticket, which means I'll begin with starter code and refactor it (recall that to refactor code is to improve it without changing what it does) to meet a certain set of standards or implement a new technology.
 The goal is to refactor an existing site to make it more accessible.
+I will review the HTML and CSS code in VS Code program.

 ### User Story